Hanson-Sun/music-esolang/README.md

 As opposed to being identified by the specific notes in a chord, chords are identified by the intervals between its notes.
 (More specifically, the amount of semitones between any 2 consective notes of a chord as opposed to intervals based on scales) For example, all octaves can be used to represent a comment.
 From now on, we will represent a chord by its intervals. ex: an octave is written as (13) and the chord CC#E is written as (2,4)

+If a chord that is not recognized as a keyword is played, the highest note of the chord will be used as the literal.

 Some definitions listed (read below sections for further specification of definitions):

 - (5): `def`
 - (5, 4): `end`
 - (13): `#`
 - (4): end of literal
+- need start of identifier call

 **arithmetic operations**
 - (8, 2): `+`